 Veterinary Students with Poultry Interest

-Students at NC State-CVM have the opportunity to pursue an interest in Poultry Health Management and Welfare during their education.
-Students who have an attraction to poultry medicine should use the following information as a framework to maximize their poultry experience during their 4 years of professional education and/or during their externships while visiting our campus.
+Students at the NC State College of Veterinary Medicine have the opportunity to pursue an interest in Poultry Health Management and Welfare during their education.
+Students who have an attraction to poultry medicine should use the following information as a framework to maximize their poultry experience during their four years of professional education and/or during their externships while visiting our campus.

 Steps for NC State-CVM students to focus in poultry health management: